 One of the strengths that we found with the Proline+ website and app is the security features.
 Canadian sports betting has always been highly scrutinized and highly regulated.
 The same goes for Proline Plus and the Ontario Lottery and Gaming Commission, which is owned and operated by the Ontario government itself.

-Proline has been around in Ontario since 1992 and has no record of any nefarious action with any of its accounts, meaning that its platform is as safe and secure as one would expect from a government-run entity.
+Proline has been around in Ontario since 1992 and has no record of nefarious actions with any of its accounts.

 Proline Plus customer support

 Proline Plus boasts a fairly extensive frequently asked questions section, a key part of a new site in a new betting market.
 Included in this section are questions about various markets, betting types, and just how to place a bet on the site.

 While close to the level of the US heavyweights, we are willing to give Proline Plus a little bit of a pass, with the hopes that they bolster their FAQ section just a tad going forward.

 Proline Plus also has a live chat option that is available to customers of the site 24 hours per day.
 Most queries can be answered by professional, friendly, knowledgeable, and helpful live chat agents on the site.
 If all else fails, Proline has a phone support option that is available from 8 AM to Midnight 7 days per week.

 Proline Plus and the Ontario Lottery have a commitment to customer service.
 We found it to be the most “on-par” aspect of the site compared to the rash of competition ready to invade the Canadian market.

 Sports betting in Canada has been around for decades, but it has been limited to parlay betting only.
 Before the passage of Bill C-218, otherwise known as The Safe and Regulated Sports Betting Act of Canada, which legalized single-event wagering, the shortest-leg parlay gamblers were legally allowed to place was three.